mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/1-deploy/README.md

 Step 1:
 -------

-After running the workflow template, results will be now reflected in the inventory **aws-hana**.
+After running the workflow template, results will be now reflected in the inventory **Workshop Inventory**.

 Navigate to **INVENTORIES**